 We already have Jira.
 Can’t I use that instead?

-Here I can show my manager that my new, revamped training that I provide to all users had a direct, positive impact to the number of Requests created quarterly, which increased my internal customer satisfaction and reduced the amount of “admin hours” spent on non-essential tasks.
+Here, I can show my manager that the new training that I provided to all users had a direct, positive impact to the number of Requests created quarterly.
+This increased user satisfaction and reduced the amount of “admin hours” spent on non-essential tasks.

-This is a very basic Salesforce Tickets object.
-In less than a couple hours, you can have a full history of every change you made in Salesforce, and why.
-Of course, you’ll need to tailor this to your business needs.
-And if you’re so inclined, you can add even more features like Time-Based reminders, an Approval Process for more technical requests, or even Projects that contain multiple Salesforce Tickets.
-In just a few weeks, you’ll notice your completed Salesforce Tickets start to pile up, your reports and dashboards filling out, and your team starting to recognize and appreciate the great work you do every day.
-After you’ve been working in this org for a few months or years, you’ll have a fully baked org history that will be invaluable to org’s future growth.
+In just a few weeks, you’ll notice your completed Salesforce tickets start to pile up, your reports and dashboards filling out, and your team starting to recognize the great work you do.
+After you’ve been working in this org for a few months or years, you’ll have a fully baked org history that will be invaluable to the org’s future growth.